andreasmhallberg/readingnotes/Rouder, 2009. Bayesian t tests for accepting and rejecting the null hypothesis.md

 - *Bayes factor*: ratio of marginal likelihoods.
 M0/M1

 - Priors
-  -In practice often good to set Bayesian prior to 1.
+  - In practice often good to set Bayesian prior to 1.
 228
   - Two schools in setting priors: 229
     - Subjective: researcher set priors in accordance with their own beliefs and available data.
     - Objective: priors reflecting as few assumptions as possible.